mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 in Step 5.
 Note that the daemons must be installed on both your online and offline machines.

-To transact ETH, ETC or ERC20 tokens you’ll need the latest Windows `parity.exe` binary from the [Parity Github repository][pg].
-Parity, unlike the other coin daemons, needs to be installed on the online machine only.
+To transact ETH, ETC or ERC20 tokens you’ll need the latest Windows `openethereum.exe` binary from the [OpenEthereum Github repository][og].
+OpenEthereum, unlike the other coin daemons, is installed on the online machine only.
 Copy the binary to your executable path, preferably `/usr/local/bin`.

-Typically you’ll wish to launch Parity as follows:
+Typically you’ll wish to launch OpenEthereum as follows:

-	$ parity.exe --jsonrpc-apis=all
+	$ openethereum.exe --jsonrpc-apis=all

-More information on Parity’s command-line options can be found [here][pl].
+More information on OpenEthereum’s command-line options can be found [here][pl].

 ### 12. You’re done!